-- A. A denial of the guilty finding and/or the penalty automatically sets the appeal process in motion.
-Upon a receipt of the student appeal, the AGT chair shall convene a hearing of the Tribunal. - B. The hearing must be scheduled within 20 working days of the receipt of the appeal by the AGT chair. - C. The student shall receive written notice of the hearing at least five working days before the hearing.
-The notice will be sent by certified mail and email unless that right is waived in writing by the student.
-The notice will include - 1) time and place of the hearing - 2) copy of the evidence and documentation in the file and - 3) notification of student rights and responsibilities during the grievance process. - D. If guilt is established through the hearing, the AGT chair may increase the penalty.
-The AGT chair shall consider student academic and disciplinary records and consult with the faculty member to develop the additional penalty. - E. The AGT chair will send official notification to the student within five working days of the hearing, with copies to the Provost, the faculty member filing the charge, the department chair and the associate dean for the student's respective department and school, and any other party mentioned in the notification letter.
-In addition, a copy of the official notification for those majoring in teacher education programs will be sent to the coordinators and TEC Committee on Teacher Education Application Review. - F. The student may appeal the decision of the AGT to the Provost within five working days after official notification.
-Grounds for appeal are limited to claims of bias, procedural infractions and/or new evidence. - G. The Provost will take final action on appeals within 10 working days of the AGT decision. - H. If a student is found not guilty of the charges at any level of review, all records will be expunged.
+- B. A denial of the guilty finding and/or the penalty automatically sets the appeal process in motion.
+Upon a receipt of the student appeal, the AGT chair shall convene a hearing of a panel of the tribunal. - C. A hearing must be scheduled within 20 working days of the receipt of the appeal by the AGT chair, subject to availability of panel members and to the operating schedule of the university as defined below. - D. The student shall receive written notice of the hearing at least five working days before the hearing.
+The notice will be sent by email to the student's SUNY Cortland email unless that right is waived in writing by the student.
+The notice will include - 1) time and place of the hearing, - 2) notification of student rights and responsibilities during the grievance process. - E. In appropriate circumstances, the AGT chair may permit a student to be present by phone or other electronic means. - F. If guilt is established through the hearing, the AGT chair may increase the penalty.
+The AGT chair shall consider student academic and disciplinary records and consult with the instructor of record to develop any additional penalty.
+Notwithstanding the foregoing, in the case of a student's second violation, the AGT chair will notify the student that the student has been placed on deferred academic suspension, meaning that a third violation at ay point during the student's remaining time at SUNY Cortland will result in an automatic semester suspension. - G. The AGT chair will send official notification to the student within five working days of the hearing, with copies to the instructor of record filing the charge, the associate dean for the student's respective department and school, and any other party mentioned in the notification letter.
+In addition, a copy of the official notification for those majoring in teacher education programs will be sent to the coordinators and TEC Committee on Teacher Education Application Review. - H. The student may appeal the decision of the AGT to the provost within five working days after official notification.
+Grounds for appeal are limited to claims of bias, procedural infractions and/or new evidence. - I. The provost will take final action on appeals within five working days of receipt of a student's appeal from an AGT decision. - J. If a student is found not guilty of the charges at any level of review, all university-level records of the charges will be expunged, and the instructor of record shall assign an appropriate grade, or revise the student's grade to reflect the not guilty finding as needed. - K. An instructor of record may withdraw the charges and penalty at any stage of this process they determine that they are not warranted.